windley/CS462-Event-Edition/project/README.md

+>Note that this has not been updated yet for 2015.
+Don't start early without talking to Prof. Windley.

 # CS462 Project for Evented Systems

 This repository includes project notes and code for the CS 462 a class at Brigham Young University on large scale distributed systems.
 This edition of the class is taught by Phil Windley (<http://www.windley.com>) and focuses on using event-based architectures.